UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/README.md

 #### Problem

-A user wants to run multiple jobs where each opens a different file to analyze but the naming scheme isn't conducive to automating the process using simple array indices as shown in Basic_Array_Job (i.e. 1.txt, 2.txt, ...).
+A user wants to run multiple jobs where each opens a different file but the naming scheme isn't conducive to automating the process using simple array indices as shown in Basic_Array_Job (i.e. 1.txt, 2.txt, ...).

 #### Solution